Bballplayer33/portfolio/README.md

 # Portfolio

 ## User Story
   As a user I want to create a portfolio that best displays my abilities as a full stack developer.
-Showcasing HTML, CSS, & JavaScript i was able to put this together.
-Enjoy!!
+Showcasing HTML, CSS, & JavaScript, I was able to put this together.
+Enjoy!! :smile:

 ## [Check out my Profile](https://bballplayer33.github.io/portfolio/)